+When it came to the frosting, I made the basic frosting without any flavorings.
+I took out about 1/4 of the frosting and added the rest of the lemon zest and some freshly-squeezed lemon juice, along with a little extra powdered sugar until it was spreading consistency.
 Then to the remaining 1/4 of the dough, I zested a lemon and added part of it and about a teaspoon of vanilla .
 I used a small cookie scoop and then dropped the dough into sugar.
 After rolling the dough in the sugar, I put them on regular cookie sheets and flattened with the bottom of a drinking glass before baking.

 Then I added a teaspoon of almond extract to the rest.
 Before coloring the frosting purple for my birthday girl, I took out a small portion to use to use for piping, "Happy Birthday Jill."